-Threshold power can often be referred to as critical threshold power, functional threshold power, anaerobic threshold or lactate threshold.
-It simply means that when you ride at a certain speed you can continue for about an hour.
+There are several terms for threshold power: critical threshold power, functional threshold power, anaerobic threshold, or lactate threshold.
+Often, it simply means that you can continue for about an hour when you ride at a certain speed.

 So what are the secrets to boosting your threshold power?